JeanVictor0/jogo-backend/README.md

 ## How to use

-* Use a firefox
+* I often think use at a whatsapp account and use a chat oublic

 ## Features

-  - Here will be the features.
+  - 0.2 - Database simple with insert.

 ## Versioning